 - Low refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C transformed into an old-school icebox.

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 It is important that the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or drapes.

 - Call Peachtree Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a pricey repair.
 When your unit ices over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to pick between installing a new system or repairing the old model.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.